Cerebral creatine deficiency

-Creatine is synthesized in the kidney and liver, by a two step enzymatic process.
-In the first step, glycine and arginine are combined by arginine:glycine amidinotransferase to form guanidinoacetate.
+Creatine is synthesized predominantly in the kidney and liver, by a two-step enzymatic process.
+In the first step, glycine and arginine are combined by arginine:glycine amidinotransferase (AGAT) to form guanidinoacetate.
 This step also results in the production of ornithine.
-Creatine is produced by the enzyme guanidinoacetate methyltransferase.
+Creatine is produced by the enzyme guanidinoacetate methyltransferase (GAMT).
 After production in the liver and kidneys, creatine is transported to organs and tissues with high energy demands, most commonly the brain and skeletal muscles.
 In addition to endogenous production, creatine can be obtained from dietary sources or supplementation.
-Ornithine aminotransferase deficiency can cause secondary creatine deficiency, however it does not result in cerebral creatine deficiency.
+Ornithine aminotransferase deficiency can cause secondary creatine deficiency; however, it does not result in cerebral creatine deficiency.

 Signs and symptoms

 The clinical findings in all three CCDs result from the consequences of decreased levels of creatine in tissues where it is required.
-In affected individuals with all three disorders, there is an almost complete absence of creatine and phosphocreatine in the brain.
+In affected individuals with any of the three disorders, there is an almost complete absence of creatine and phosphocreatine in the brain.
 The two tissues with the highest demands for creatine are the brain and skeletal muscles.
 Muscular findings usually include weakness and decreased endurance.
 Other clinical findings include seizures, intellectual disability and developmental delay.
 Most affected individuals appear normal at birth, with clinical findings becoming apparent during the first year of life, and progressing.

 Pathogenesis

-Creatine is synthesized primarily in the liver and kidneys via a two-step enzymatic process.
+Creatine is synthesized primarily in the liver and kidneys via a two-step enzymatic process, with AGAT and GAMT enzymes.
 Defects in either of these two enzymes can cause a CCD.
 In order to pass the blood brain barrier, creatine requires a specialized transporter, encoded for by SLC6A8.
 A defect in this transporter is responsible for the third CCD.

+Diagnosis

+Initially diagnosis is typically established by creatine, creatinine, and guanidinoacetate measurement in the plasma, urine, and/or cerebrospinal fluid, as listed in the table below.
+The levels of these biochemical markers can indicate which specific creatine disorder is present.
+Brain magnetic resonance spectroscopy can also be used in diagnosis, but will show decreased creatine levels in all three disorders and is therefore unable to identify the specific creatine deficiency disorder.
+Definitive diagnosis can be found through DNA sequencing of the relevant gene and enzymatic activity (for GAMT and AGAT) or transport activity (CTD).